Excipients/rummage_phoenix_example/README.md

 - To seed the data: (from application's root directory)
   - `$ mix run priv/repo/seeds.exs`

+- Make sure to run `cd assets ; npm install` for assets

 - Start up a `$ mix phx.server` and play with `rummage_phoenix`

 ## Things to Try out (in the browser):